Rick van der Meer

-Rick van der Meer (born 14 June 1997) is a Dutch footballer who plays for Katwijk in the Dutch Tweede Divisie.
+Rick van der Meer (born 14 June 1997) is a Dutch footballer who plays as a defensive midfielder for Tweede Divisie club Katwijk.

 Club career

-He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 5 August 2016 in a game against NAC Breda.
+Van der Meer progressed through the youth teams of Excelsior Maassluis and Feyenoord.
+He then moved to Utrecht, making his professional debut in the Eerste Divisie for the reserve team Jong Utrecht on 5 August 2016 in a game against NAC Breda.
+He signed his first professional contract with the club on 2 November 2017, keeping him at the club until 2019.

+In January 2019, Van der Meer joined Tweede Divisie club Katwijk on a one-and-a-half-year contract.
+He scored on his debut for the club, the final goal of a 3–0 home victory against De Treffers on 26 January 2019.

-International
+International career

 He was on the roster of the Netherlands national under-17 football team for the 2014 UEFA European Under-17 Championship, where Netherlands came as the runners-up.
 However, he was an unused substitute for every game in the tournament.